 A business visa is suitable for people who want to visit the country on official or private matters.
 The standard business visa is lawful for 90 days.
 There is also a multi-Russian business visa valid for one year and allows multiple entries into Russia.

 The business visa can be renewed after it expires.
-Still, it must be done through the organisation that provides the invitation for your business visa.
+Still, it must be done through the organization that provides the invitation for your business visa.
 Business visas can also be used for business visits, such as participating in auctions and other activities.

 Russian private visa